 If you have a claim to make regarding a building or construction issue or you are defending a claim brought against you, be sure to consult with a lawyer to guide you through the sometimes complex claim processes.

-Appoint a Williams Graham Carman lawyer to advise and assist you with litigious matters or matters which may become litigious.
+Appoint a WGC lawyer to advise and assist you with litigious matters or matters which may become litigious.
 Obtaining advice and assistance early can bring about a negotiated resolution and avoid proceedings being commenced.
 If proceedings are commenced, we can advise and assist you with the whole litigation process from pleadings, mediations, expert evidence, trial and enforcement.

 Arbitration and mediation of disputes:

 Litigation Director Doug McKinstry is an accredited Queensland Law Society mediator so you can be confident in the knowledge that WGC can expertly guide you through any arbitration and mediation process you become involved in.

 Liquidated damages and delay claims:

 A delayed project can cause stress as well as financial hardship on all those involved, especially if it involves the levying of liquidated damages by a superior contractor.
 Work with legal specialists for quality advice on this complex and potentially problematic aspect of the law.